The Canmore bunnies

 Photo opportunities

-If you want to get a few photos of Canmore's famous furry friends then the South Canmore area (1st to 5th St) is going to provide you with enough photographic material to write a book.
+If you want to get a few photos of Canmore's famous furry friends then the South Canmore area (1st to 5th St) is the best area to provide you with evidence, though they are more elusive to find now since the trapping was commenced... it's as if they know.

 The best times for bunny stalking are early morning and mid to late afternoon, avoid mid-day, as like the camera crew at the height of the 2006 bunny media reporting frenzy who drove around for 2 hours in the middle of the day asking residents where the bunnies were, you won't generally see them.